dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-22-autoscaling.md

     ```
     Wait for around 5 minutes and expect the log tails to say that a new docker container is created.

-    Shut down the site traffic.
+    Shut down the site traffic by pressing _Ctrl-C_.

-    Wait for around 5 minutes. _DO NOT expect the log tails to say that a docker container was removed_.
+    Wait for another 5 minutes. _DO NOT expect the log tails to say that a docker container was removed_.

 1. Confirm autoscaling had occurred.

     ```shell
-    az monitor activity-log list --output table --caller Microsoft.Insights/autoscaleSettings
+    az monitor activity-log list --output table \
+            --caller Microsoft.Insights/autoscaleSettings
     ```
-    Ignoring any duplications, expect 4 entries with the following descriptions.
+    Ignoring duplicate entries, expect 4 entries with the following descriptions.

     ```shell
     The autoscale operation to scale resource '{appsevice plan id}' from 2 instances count to 1 instances count completed successfully.